 Changes in our management could have an adverse effect on our business.
 This is especially an issue while our staff is small.
 We are dependent upon the active participation of several key management personnel, including Paul J. Travers, our President and Chief Executive Officer (CEO).
 We do not carry key person life insurance on any of our senior management or other key personnel other than our CEO.
 While we have some life insurance coverage on our CEO, we do not believe it would be sufficient to completely protect us against losses we may suffer if his services were to become unavailable to us in the future.
+Our Chief Financial Officer, Grant Russell, a Canadian citizen, currently has his principal residence in Vancouver, Canada and a second residence in Rochester, New York.
+If he becomes unable to legally travel to and work in the United States, his ability to perform some of his duties could be materially adversely affected.

 We must hire highly skilled technical personnel as employees and as independent contractors in order to develop our products.
-As of the date of this prospectus we had 48 full-time employees.
+As of the date of this prospectus we have 52 full-time employees.
 The competition for highly skilled technical, managerial and other personnel is intense and we may not be able to retain or recruit such personnel.
 Our recruiting and retention success is substantially dependent on our ability to offer competitive salaries and benefits to our employees.
 We must compete with companies that possess greater financial and other resources than we do and that may be more attractive to potential employees and contractors.
 To be competitive, we may have to increase the compensation, bonuses, stock options and other fringe benefits offered to employees in order to attract and retain such personnel.
 The costs of retaining or attracting new personnel may have a material adverse effect on our business and operating results.
 If we fail to attract and retain the technical and managerial personnel we need to be successful, our business, operating results and financial condition could be materially adversely affected.

-Our failure to effectively manage growth could harm our business.
+$Our \ failure \ to \ effectively \ manage \ growth \ could \ harm \ our \ business.$